FAQs: Summer VISTA 2019

 Members will serve in school districts or community organizations in the Portland-area.

-2018 sites are: Champions Academy/Portland Leadership Foundation, David Douglas High School, Native American Youth and Family Center (NAYA), El Programa Hispano, and Urban League of Portland.
+2018 sites were: Champions Academy/Portland Leadership Foundation, David Douglas High School, Native American Youth and Family Center (NAYA), El Programa Hispano, and Urban League of Portland.
 Campus Compact of Oregon will also host one Summer VISTA Leader.

 Is this a job?